 In 2008 did I receive an email from a journalist, asking me if I wanted to share my story of growing up as a victim of domestic violence.
 It was for a talk-show send on national television.
 It was a month before I turned 19.

-I knew it could put me in lots of troubles because my mother would not be a fan of it.
+I knew it could put me in lots of trouble because my mother would not be a fan of it.
 She had proven that she is capable make my life, and my family lives a living hell.

 But I am a free girl.
 I left her when I was 15, and haven’t talked with her ever since.
 Should that woman, who had terror my childhood also terror my adulthood?